RobertWilliams114/AI-Powered-Resume-Evaluator/README.md

 # AI-Powered Resume Evaluator

 An AI-powered tool designed to evaluate resumes and provide insights on how well they match specific job descriptions.
-This project leverages machine learning and natural langauge processing (NLP) techniques to analyze resumes and geneate detailed feedback.
+This project leverages machine learning and natural language processing (NLP) techniques to analyze resumes and generate detailed feedback.

 ## Features
 - **Resume Parsing:** Automatically extracts key information from resumes.
 - **Job Matching:** Compares resume content with job requirements.
 - **Customizable Evaluation:** Adjust evaluation criteria to suit different roles.
-- **Detailed Feedback:** Generates scorese and recommendations for improvement.
+- **Detailed Feedback:** Generates scores and recommendations for improvement.

 ## Technologies Used
 - Python 3.7+